 The researchers concluded that the natural treatment containing tee tree oil was significantly more effective than the other two treatments.

 The anti-inflammatory and antimicrobial compounds in aloe vera may help fight blemishes.

 The participants using the natural gel experienced significant reductions in skin redness, hyperpigmentation, and the number of acne lesions compared with those in the group using the clindamycin gel.

 However, some people may experience adverse skin reactions to pure aloe vera and commercial products containing it.
 It is advisable to perform a skin patch test before using aloe vera on the face.

 Prebiotics and probiotics

 Many of the trillions of microbes living on the skin play vital roles in wound healing and fighting infection.
-Researchers have found evidence linking imbalances in the skin microbiota to numerous skin conditions, including eczema, psoriasis, and acne.

 The increasing awareness of the gut and skin microbiomes and how they influence people’s overall health has led many researchers and manufacturers to believe that manipulating the microbiome could improve skin health.